 Native Events in Blazor AutoComplete Component

-The following section explains the steps to include native events and pass data to event handler in the AutoComplete component.
+The following section explains how to include native DOM events and pass data to an event handler in the Blazor AutoComplete component.
+Native events are bound using the @on{event} attribute syntax, and the attribute value is the event handler.

 Bind native events to AutoComplete

-You can access any native event by using on <event> attribute with a component.
-The attribute’s value is treated as an event handler.
+Bind any native event by adding the corresponding @on{event} attribute to the component.
+The event is attached to the component’s input element, and the attribute’s value is treated as an event handler.

 <SfAutoComplete TValue="string" TItem="Country" @onkeypress="@KeyPressed" DataSource="@LocalData">